What to include in a corporate plan

 The corporate plan must set out the details of how an entity’s performance in achieving its purposes will be measured and assessed through:

 The results of the entity’s performance in achieving it purposes are reported in the annual performance statements at the end of each reporting period.
-This includes an analysis of the factors that contributed to the results.
+This includes an analysis of the factors that may have contributed to the results.

 It is a matter for each entity to determine how it structures and presents the planned performance information in the corporate plan.
-The examples provided under Better Practice illustrate various ways entities choose to present performance information.

 Entities must develop performance measures that provide an understanding of how the achievement of their purposes will be measured and assessed.
 The performance measures must meet the requirements of section 16EA of the PGPA Rule.